 If you’re thinking to yourself, “Everyone,” you are 100% correct!

-Everyone, be it marketer, business owner, or content curator, they should all know how to define content marketing and how to use it for the benefit of their brand!
+They should all know how to define content marketing and how to use it for the benefit of their brand!

 …P&G, Microsoft, Cisco Systems, and John Deere are all part of the list.

 Small businesses, retailers and one-person shops find success using content marketing too.
 Why?
 Because it works.

 The frequency should be based on what makes the most sense for your business.

-This would include places like your company blog and social media sites!
+This would include places like your company blog and social networks!

 Recap: Define Content Marketing